Treatment Options for Severe Gout

 When treating gout, your doctor has three goals: Reduce pain during an attack, prevent attacks from occurring again, and ward off complications due to gout, such as kidney stones.
-There are several different treatment options available for achieving these goals.
+There are several different treatment options available for achieving these goals -- often used in combination.
 They include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as indomethacin (Indocin) and naproxen (Naprosyn) to reduce inflammation during painful gout attacks.

 Corticosteroids, such as prednisone, which also control inflammation.
 They may be prescribed if you're unable to take NSAIDs because of ulcers, kidney disease, sensitivity or allergy to aspirin and similar medications, or potential interactions with other drugs you take, such as blood thinners.

 Medications that block your body's production of uric acid.
 These include allopurinol (Lopurin, Zyloprim) and febuxostat (Uloric).

 While uric acid–lowering medications are successful in most people with gout, they fail to work in about 3 percent of patients.
 If you're one of them and your uric acid levels remain too high, you could be at risk for developing chronic gout.
 You may experience frequent and severe flares, pain, and disability and may be at risk for heart disease and kidney problems.
 That's why it's so important to get your uric acid levels under control.

 Fortunately, there's another option available called pegloticase (Krystexxa).
 The FDA approved Krystexxa in 2010 for people with gout who do not respond to other treatments.
 This may be due to issues such as allergic reactions to those medications or interactions with other medications you take.

 Krystexxa is given intravenously.
 It's an enzyme that lowers uric acid levels.
 It works by turning uric acid into a substance your body can expel in the urine more easily than uric acid.
 Other prescription drugs work differently.